drj11/pycon-2017-proposal/README.md

 > What I learned building Forth in 64-bit Intel assembly
 >
 > an excursion into what happens when
-> one quirky language from the 1970s,
+> one quirky language from the 1970s
-> becomes one persons silly side-project.
+> becomes a strange urge and a silly side-project.

 (as per the CFP) The goals of this talk are to:
 - teach the conference something;